gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 }
 ```

 Notice it has the same shape as the query.
-Taking advantage of this property turned out to be a critical factor in making the Go GraphQL client library convenient and useful.

 That's why the `graphql` package was designed so that to make a query, you start by defining a Go struct variable.
 That variable then both defines the GraphQL query that will be made, and gets populated with the response data from the GraphQL server:

 ```Go
 var query struct {